epsi-rns/AlumniBook-SF2/src/Iluni/BookBundle/Resources/doc/install.rst

 These guidance below a common installation step for symfony2 project.
 Although it looks long.
 It should be easy for symfony coder.

-For more guidance please visit 'symfony installation`_ .
+For more guidance please visit `symfony installation`_.

 .. _symfony installation: http://symfony.com/doc/2.0/book/installation.html